alfamegaxq/fullstack-party/README.md

 * node docker container has permission issues, so docker needs to be built using sudo
 * after refreshing page user needs to log in again. need to persist state to local storage, or save code to cookie and retry login
+* issues filter missing. didn't find how to get total or pages count of closed issues.
+* missing tags and their styles